Major League Soccer defunct clubs

-Since its creation in 1996, Major League Soccer, the highest level of professional soccer in the United States, has had three teams cease operations—the Tampa Bay Mutiny, the Miami Fusion, and Chivas USA.
-The two Florida-based teams ceased playing after the 2001 season as a result of the league's financial situation, and Chivas USA folded after the 2014 season with plans to rebrand and move to a stadium in downtown Los Angeles.
+Since its creation in 1996, Major League Soccer, the highest level of professional soccer in the United States, has had three clubs cease operations—the Tampa Bay Mutiny, the Miami Fusion, and Chivas USA.
+The two Florida-based clubs ceased playing after the 2001 season as a result of the league's financial situation, and Chivas USA folded after the 2014 season with plans to rebrand and move to a stadium in downtown Los Angeles.
 All three situations involved league ownership of the clubs and executive decisions to maintain the viability and competitiveness of the league.

 Defunct clubs

 Tampa Bay Mutiny (1996–2001)

-Tampa Bay Mutiny entered the league in 1996 as one of Major League Soccer's inaugural teams.
-They won the first ever Supporter's Shield that year as the team with the best regular season record.
-In 1999, Tampa Stadium was demolished which forced the team to move to the newly-built Raymond James Stadium.
+Tampa Bay Mutiny entered the league in 1996 as one of Major League Soccer's inaugural clubs.
+They won the first ever Supporter's Shield that year as the club with the best regular season record.
+In 1999, Tampa Stadium was demolished which forced the club to move to the newly built Raymond James Stadium.
 With this move came an unfavorable lease agreement, which funneled almost all the Mutiny's matchday revenue to the Buccaneers.
 Furthermore, the Mutiny was hampered by poor results on the field, failing to make it past the first round of the playoffs in both 1999 and 2000.
 In 2001, the Mutiny won just four games, drawing two, and losing 21.
 This caused a significant decrease in attendance, which averaged below 11,000 per game in the 2001 season.

 Throughout the entire course of its existence, the Mutiny was owned by Major League Soccer.
 Since 1996, the league had reportedly posted losses of $250 million.
-MLS approached Malcolm Glazer to buy the team, which he ultimately declined.
+MLS approached Malcolm Glazer to buy the club, which he ultimately declined.
 On January 8, 2002, MLS announced that they would be removing Tampa Bay Mutiny from the league because they never found local ownership and declining attendance combined with the unfavorable stadium lease failed to generate meaningful revenue for the league.
 Along with fellow Florida club Miami Fusion, the Mutiny ceased operations in early 2002.
 A dispersal draft for both clubs occurred in January 2002.

-The Mutiny is the only MLS team ever to have been owned by the league throughout its entire history.
+The Mutiny is the only MLS club ever to have been owned by the league throughout its entire history.